DucAn24/Streaming-pipeline/README.md

 ├── src/
 │   ├── cdc_to_kafka.py        # MongoDB CDC to Kafka
 │   ├── kafka_to_delta.py      # Kafka CDC to Delta Lake
+│   ├── kafka_to_iceberg.py    # Kafka CDC to Apache Iceberg
 │   └── kafka_to_es.py         # Kafka CDC to Elasticsearch
 └── README.md
 ```